oscarlab/graphene-contrib/tensorflow-serving-cluster/kubernetes/flannel/README.md

 # Flannel
-Falnnel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
+Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
 Before pods using the pod network are started, Kubernetes will add flannel to the Kubernetes cluster.